SAP-archive/cloud-observability-application-monitoring/preparation/README.md

 1. Press the button **Start**.<br /><br />
     ![](../images/pre-hana-restart-02.png)
->Note: the start of the database will take a couple of minutes so continue directly with the step 3.
+>Note: the start of the database will take a couple of minutes so continue directly with step 2.

 <br /><br />